andrewd440/Atlas-ECS/README.md

 ## Entities

-Entitys are essensially a container of Components.
+Entities are essensially a container of Components.
 Each `Atlas::Entity` has a unique `Atlas::Entity::ID` that is used to represent relationships with `Atlas::Component`s.

 All entities are created internally by the `Atlas::EntityManager`.
 In addition, `Atlas::World` provides a delegated function